Oracle Java Licensing and Audit FAQ Guide

 To protect your organization, be mindful to avoid these common pitfalls:

 - Volunteering Unasked Data: Answer Oracle’s questions, but don’t overshare.
 If they didn’t ask about some internal project, you don’t need to bring it up.
-Stick to scope.
+Stick to the scope.
 Unsolicited info might open new inquiry avenues.
 Provide exactly what is required, no more, no less.

 - Ignoring Oracle’s Timeline: Failing to meet agreed-upon deadlines or going silent can aggravate the situation.
 If you need more time, ask for it proactively and give a valid reason.
 Communication is key—don’t stonewall Oracle; it will likely trigger a formal escalation.